Pythagoreanism: Influence on Plato and Aristotle

-Pythagoras' teachings and Pythagoreanism influenced Plato's writings on physical cosmology, psychology, ethics and political philosophy in the 5th century BC.
+Pythagoras's teachings and Pythagoreanism influenced Plato's writings on physical cosmology, psychology, ethics and political philosophy in the 5th century BC.
 However, Plato adhered to the dominant Greek philosophy, and the Platonic philosophy suppressed the combination of experimental method and mathematics which was an inherent part of Pythagoreanism.
 The influence of Pythagoreanism extended throughout and beyond antiquity because the Pythagorean doctrine of reincarnation was recounted in Plato's Gorgias, Phaedo, and Republic, while the Pythagorean cosmology was discussed in Plato's Timaeus.
 The possible influence of Pythagoreanism on Plato's concept of harmony and the Platonic solids has been discussed extensively.
+The belief in transmigration or reincarnation found its way into Plato's dialogue teaching as well.
 Plato's dialogues have become an important surviving source of Pythagorean philosophic arguments.
 Plato referenced Philolaus in Phaedo and wrote a Platonic adaptation of Philolaus' metaphysical system of limiters and unlimiteds.
 Plato also quoted from one of the surviving Archytas fragments in the Republic.
 However, Plato's views that the primary role of mathematics was to turn the soul towards the world of forms, as expressed in Timaeus, is regarded as Platonic philosophy, rather than Pythagorean.

 Aristotle in the 4th century BC rejected mathematics as a tool for investigation and understanding of the world.
 He believed that numbers constituted simply a quantitative determinant and had no ontological value.
 Aristotle's discussion of Pythagorean philosophy is difficult to interpret, because he had little patience for Pythagorean philosophic arguments, and Pythagoreanism does not fit with his philosophic doctrine.
 In On the Heavens, Aristotle refuted the Pythagorean doctrine on the harmony of the spheres.
 Nevertheless, he wrote a treatise on the Pythagoreans of which only fragments survive, in which he treats Pythagoras as a wonder-working religious teacher.